Stable mixed graphs: Ribbonless graphs

 \section{Ribbonless graphs}

-\paragraph{MC graphs and ribbonless graphs.} \emph{MCGs} only contain the three desired types of edges.
+\emph{MC graphs and ribbonless graphs.} \emph{MCGs} only contain the three desired types of edges.
 However, these are not loopless and, in addition, in MCGs a different separation criterion is used for inducing the independence model.
-However, from an MCG and by a minor modification one can generate an RG that induces the same independence model.
+However, from an MCG that can be generated by marginalisation and conditioning over DAGs and by a minor modification one can generate an RG that induces the same independence model.
 This modification includes adding edges between pairs of nodes connected by a ribbon such that the generated edges preserve the arrowheads at the endpoints of the ribbon, and removing all the loops.
-We shall not go through the details of this modification in this paper.
+We shall not go through the details of this modification in this paper, but refer readers to \cite{sad12}.